silverstripe-archive/silverstripe-dynamictemplate/docs/dynamictemplate.md

 files that are included on the page (all js files within a dynamic template are rendered in the order they occur in the manifest.)

+## Metadata

+When a MANIFEST file is provided, it can include as its first definition an action called "metadata" which can define extra properties for the template.

+For example:

+    metadata:
+      classes: PageA,PageB
+    index:
+      templates:
+        main: BasePage.ss

+There is only one meta-data property at present, which is the "classes" property.
+It defines a list of classes that the template applies to.
+The user cannot select a template for a page unless that page is or descends from one of the classes listed.
+This prevents a template designed for one page layout from being applied accidentally to the wrong page type.

 # Known Limitations

 * <% include %> tag won't work in a dynamic template.
 This requires